 But when abuse creeps in, that innocence is destroyed.
 Telling families, let alone students, that the man or woman who led their ministry for years turned out to be a sexual abuser, a predator, or a liar, is crushing.

 As Millennials seem to be walking away from their faith in droves, I have to ask myself if constant allegations of two-faced pastors sleeping with students or congregation members has anything to do with it.
 How can a teenager trust God when everything they were taught about him was taught by a man who is now no longer allowed on the church premises?
-How can the world trust the church when 13.6 percent of all church court cases take place because of the sexual abuse of minors?
+How can the world trust the church when the top reason churches go to court each year involves an abuse allegation?

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is published with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."